-Among all the five-star hotels in Hong Kong, the InterContinental Hong Kong might be the best when it comes to views.
-Located right above the Avenue of Stars along the Kowloon waterfront, the InterContinental faces gloriously to the gleaming skyline of Hong Kong Island.
+Among all the city’s five-star hotels, the InterContinental Hong Kong might be the best when it comes to views.
+Located right above the Avenue of Stars along the Kowloon waterfront, the hotel faces gloriously to the gleaming skyline of Hong Kong Island.

 The Ritz-Carlton Hong Kong